zac-poe/backup-generation/readme.md

 # Usage
 Usage requires the `-t` option along with your targets file.
 (Relative paths for target files are supported.)

-Unless otherwise specified, backups will be generated at the same location as the provided targets file.
+Unless otherwise specified with the `-d` option, backups will be generated at the same location as the provided targets file.

+The `-m` option may be provided with the maximum number of backups to retain.

 Invoke `./backup.sh -h` or `./backup.sh help` for a full list of supported options.